jotsio/shooter/README.md

-# pygame
+# Jotsio Pygame programming
-Learning python game programming.
+Testing simple games with python and pygame.

-Project needs pygame:
+To run this you need pygame:
 https://www.pygame.org/